History of SHAPE.

 Originally SHAPE was centred around supporting health services management education in Australia and New Zealand.
 Since its conception, many things have changed in the provision of health services management education.
 For example:

-• The format of delivery of education has evolved from being distance learning to face-face and now to blended online and face-face or just on-line
+The format of delivery of education has evolved from being predominately face-face to now being a blend of online and face-face, or only on-line delivery

-• The COVID-19 pandemic has placed many universities under threat of closure, while at the same time resulting in significant changes in health service management through the greater use of digital health technologies.
+The COVID-19 pandemic caused a significant change in health service management through the greater use of digital health technologies.
 Consequently, the need and opportunity for SHAPE to support academics and students has grown.

 Despite the many challenges facing the health service management education community, the opportunities for SHAPE to help foster high quality services management education are now greater than ever.